Common University Acronyms

 Ombuds: Ombuds Services provides students with independent, impartial, informal, and confidential assistance regarding UM-Dearborn policies and procedures.
 Note that confidentiality cannot be promised if there is serious risk of imminent harm or if required by law.

-OMI: The Office of Metropolitan Impact strives to deepen the volume, value, and impact of mutually beneficial community partnerships for purposes of enhancing excellence in research, teaching, learning, and service in support of the University of Michigan Dearborn's mission and vision.
+OMI: The Office of Community Engaged Learning (formerly: Office of Metropolitan Impact) strives to deepen the volume, value, and impact of mutually beneficial community partnerships for purposes of enhancing excellence in research, teaching, learning, and service in support of the University of Michigan Dearborn's mission and vision.

 PEC: Professional Education Center